PyDataWorkshop/SciPy/tutorials/17_odregression.md

 For example − When you know your measurements of X are uncertain, or when you do not want to focus on the errors of one variable over another.

-Orthogonal Distance Regression (ODR) is a method that can do this (orthogonal in this context means perpendicular – so it calculates errors perpendicular to the line, rather than just ‘vertically’). scipy.odr Implementation for Univariate Regression
+Orthogonal Distance Regression (ODR) is a method that can do this (orthogonal in this context means perpendicular – so it calculates errors perpendicular to the line, rather than just ‘vertically’).

+### scipy.odr Implementation for Univariate Regression
 The following example demonstrates scipy.odr implementation for univariate regression.
+<pre><code>
 import numpy as np
 import matplotlib.pyplot as plt from scipy.odr import *